You’ve probably heard the saying, “You are what you eat.” It’s also said that our memories make us who we are.

-These two assumptions may be more relevant than ever.
-New research on the gut-brain axis says that ‘what’ we eat (and how it’s metabolized) may have a lot to do with ‘who’ we are, in memory at least.
+These two assumptions may be more relevant and connected than ever.
+There is a growing amount of research on the gut-brain axis that suggests that ‘what’ we eat (and how it’s metabolized) may have a lot to do with ‘who’ we are, in memory at least.

 Probiotics and Memory: Evidence of the Gut-brain Axis?

-For healthy people, but especially in the case of those with genetic risk factors (e.g. Alzheimer’s), it’s reported that memory may be regulated through probiotic activities.
+For healthy people, but especially in the case of those with genetic risk factors (e.g., Alzheimer’s), it’s reported that memory may be regulated through probiotic activities.
 Particularly of interest are lactobacilli strains of bacteria.

 Probiotics and Cognition

 One recent study evaluated memory improvements in mice with genetically poor memory.
 Increased lactate in the brain was found to reduce memory impairment.
-More importantly, this finding was produced directly by probiotic supplementation of lactobacilli, an example of groundbreaking evidence that what happens in the gut may cross the blood-brain-barrier (BBB).
+More importantly, this finding was produced directly by probiotic supplementation of lactobacilli, an example of groundbreaking evidence that what happens in the gut may cross the blood-brain barrier (BBB).

 Neuroprotective Compounds and Gut-health

 It’s known that BDNF may be a potent neuroprotectant.
 So besides a core energy source for neurons – fueling memory and learning – we see how increased lactate from probiotics may help shield against cognitive decline.
 Similarly, lactate from probiotic supplementation may also increase levels of GABA in the brain.

-GABA is an amino-acid with great value to memory and learning, as well as regulatory purposes in the brain.
+GABA is an amino acid with great value to memory and learning, as well as regulatory purposes in the brain.
 Also found in matcha green tea, it may protect against overexcitement and cognitive symptoms like anxiety.

 The Future of Gut-brain Axis Research